 Among the North Eastern Iberian basins, which are well known for their densely sampled record of Miocene mammals, the half-grabens of the Vallès-Penedès and Baix Llobregat Basins have delivered the early deer remains subject of this work (Figure 1a).
 While the Baix Llobregat Basin is mostly infilled by early Miocene continental and middle Miocene marine sediments which are discordantly covered by Early Pliocene layers (Casanovas-Vilar et al. 2011a), in the Vallès-Penedès Basin the sedimentation continued throughout the Miocene.
 The early Miocene layers form part of the Lower Continental Complexes lithostratigraphical unit and crop out in the south-eastern border where thickness is markedly lower (Cabrera 1981; Cabrera et al. 2004).

-Acteocemas fossils from the Vallès-Penedès Basin come from Ca n'Obac' (=Can Ubach) —an isolated finding in red lutites of the basal levels of the early Miocene in the Rubí area (Crusafont et al. 1955)—, and Costablanca (Azanza and Menéndez 1989/90).
+Acteocemas fossils from the Vallès-Penedès Basin come from Ca n'Obac (=Can Ubach) —an isolated finding in red lutites of the basal levels of the early Miocene in the Rubí area (Crusafont et al. 1955)—, and Costablanca (Azanza and Menéndez 1989/90).
 The site of Costablanca I is located in dark red lutites at the bottom of the Miocene formation (Crusafont et al. 1955) that crops out at the border between the municipalities of Castellbisbal and Martorell (Casanovas-Vilar et al. 2011a, 2011b) directly overlying the local basement of Paleozoic schists.
 Also, the fossiliferous marls and interbedded limolites of Costablanca II levels constitute the basal part of a thick succession of carbonates and lutites with a marked cyclicality (Crusafont et al. 1968; Casanovas-Vilar et al. 2011a, 2011b) that corresponded to short-lived shallow lacustrine systems intercalated with distal alluvial fan facies (Cabrera 1981).
 These levels also delivered a nicely preserved macroflora (Sanz de Siria 1981, 1994).
 The two mammal sites of Costablanca mainly delivered isolated macrovertebrate remains (Crusafont et al. 1955, 1968) with some micromammals.
 Casanovas-Vilar et al. (2011a, 2011b) correlate the micromammal assemblages with the “cricetid vacuum” faunas (Daams and Freudenthal 1989), generally regarded as belonging to MN3 (Figure 1b).
 The association of Anchitherium, Andegameryx and early deer (Casanovas-Vilar et al. 2011a, 2011b) is concordant with this age (Figure 1b).
 Two cervid mandibles and a single astragalus from Costablanca II were attributed to Procervulus dichotomus by Crusafont et al. (1968) but no antlers were recovered at this time.
 At least, one of the mandibles (which preserves a fragment of p1, whole p2, and a fragment of p3) does not seem to correspond to an early deer.
-New magnetostratigraphical data indicate that the section begins with a long reversal interval that is correlated to chron C5Dr (Casanovas-Vilar, pers. comm.), so it could be older than the French locality of Beaulieu (C5Dn, Aguilar et al. 2013) and contemporaneous to MN3b localities from the Swiss Molasse (Kempf et al. 1997) that also yielded Acteocemas fossils (Costeur et al. 2014; Rossner el al. 2014).
+New magnetostratigraphical data indicate that the section begins with a long reversal interval that is correlated to chron C5Dr (Casanovas-Vilar, pers. comm.), so it could be older than the French locality of Beaulieu (C5Dn, Aguilar et al. 2013) and contemporaneous to MN3b localities from the Swiss Molasse (Kempf et al. 1997) that also yielded Acteocemas fossils (Costeur et al. 2014; Rössner el al. 2014).
 The early Miocene flora recovered indicates a seasonal tropical-subtropical climate under which forests of Cinnamomum, Ficus and Sapindus trees, beside palms of the genus Sabalites, were developed around swampy areas, while xerophitic plants (Acacia, Cassia) adapted to seasonal aridity grew far away from these areas (Casanovas-Vilar et al. 2011a).